 We set up a Piracy Reading Room at The Grand Domestic Revolution exhibition.
 GDR is an ongoing ‘living research’ project initiated by Casco – Office for Art, Design and Theory, Utrecht as a multi-faceted exploration of the domestic sphere to imagine new forms of living and working in common.
 Inspired by US late nineteenth-century ‘material […]

-and and and and and and and contextual publishing and and and messy and personal and and and distribution and and the in-words: informal, intergenerational, intersectional and and and learns how to unbox and box and and rethinks where the thinking happens – in conversation with Sarah Kember, Goldsmiths Press and and and is excited about the LET’S […]
+and and and and and and and contextual publishing and and and messy and personal and and and distribution and and the in-words: informal, intergenerational, intersectional and and and learns how to box and unbox, Marabouparken Konsthall Stockholm and and rethinks where the thinking happens – in conversation with Sarah Kember, Goldsmiths Press and and and is […]

 Kunstverein Munich, Andrea Francke & Eva Weinmayr, London, invite you to join us for a workshop, which will discover and connect independent publishing practices, distribution activities and potential resources in Munich and elsewhere.
 The workshop will give the tools for a self-led publishing practice leading to a publication, which will map existing independent (publishing) practices […]